Computers have made our jobs easier. The time spent doing a particular task has been reduced from hours to seconds.

 Read on to know how little changes to your workstation and working style can lead to huge improvements in your productivity and efficiency.

 Contrary to the popular belief, setting up an ergonomic workstation isn’t rocket science.
 In simple words, it is about maintaining a neutral posture and arranging furniture and equipment to work in that posture.

 The computer screen or monitor should always be placed directly in front of the user.
-The keyboard should also be in front of the user or on adjustable tray.
-To prevent awkward shoulder, arm or wrist postures, the mouse should also be placed closer to the keyboard.
+The keyboard should also be in front of the user or on an adjustable tray.
+To prevent awkward shoulder, arm, or wrist postures, the mouse should also be placed closer to the keyboard.

-All the other items for work like stationery items etc should be within reach.
-Right-handed people should keep these items on the right side and left-handed on left side.
+All the other items for work like stationery items etc. Should be within reach.
+Right-handed people should keep these items on the right side and left-handed on the left side.

 Arrange your computer and other components to maintain comfortable postures while working with the monitor, keyboard and mouse.

 Keep your monitors at eye level to avoid any strain on neck, shoulders and upper back.
 This means the top line of the text on the screen should be at the eye level.